Contact methods

 - The stale entry is removed from the original user.

-- If that was the original user's only contact method, the original user is removed from the project (they had no verified way to authenticate, so the account was effectively unrecoverable).
-Any session token that was issued to that user during their incomplete registration is invalidated at the same moment — see Sessions → Automatic Invalidation.
+- If that was the original user's only contact method, the original user is removed from the project — the identifier is being transferred to the new caller, and the displaced account has no other way to authenticate.
+Any session token that was issued to that user during their incomplete registration is invalidated at the same moment — see Sessions → Understand automatic invalidation.

 - The new caller's request proceeds as if the identifier had been free.
 A fresh verification code is sent to the new caller.